 Your Personal Health Advocate care team consists of trained nurses, dietitians, social workers, care coordinators, and pharmacists to assist with and advocate for your health care needs.
 Your care team can work closely with you to develop personalized care plans, provide education and resources, and support you in reaching your health goals.

 RN Case Managers

 Personal Health Advocate Case Managers are trained registered nurses dedicated to helping you achieve your health goals, understand and manage your chronic conditions, and assist with access to healthcare professionals and resources.
-Your Case Manager will work closely with your current primary care provider to create an individualized 90 day care plan to support you in accomplishing your health aspirations.
+Your Case Manager will work closely with your current primary care provider to create an individualized care plan to support you in accomplishing your health goals.

 Licensed Clinical Social Workers

 Licensed Clinical Social Workers work with your comprehensive social care needs including behavioral health counseling, connections to support groups, and stress management.
 Your Social Worker can address barriers to care and provide a wealth of education and resources.